in 1066. The Dinnes family lived in

 .
 The name, however, derives from the family's place of residence prior to the

 , their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Dinnes research.Another 71 words (5 lines of text) covering the years 1352, 1412, 1413, 1377, 1397, 1383, 1414, 1383 and 1414 are included under the topic Early Dinnes History in all our PDF Extended History products and printed products wherever possible.

 .
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Dyne, Dine, Dives, Dynne, Dinne, Dyves, Dyon and others.

+1352) of East Grinstead; John Dyne I (died 1412/1413), who owned land in the Kentish hundreds of Hayne, an English...
 Another 30 words (2 lines of text) are included under the topic Early Dinnes Notables in all our PDF Extended History products and printed products wherever possible.